This text is translated into Russian by google automatic human level neural machine.

 In September, the Minister for the Development of the Far East, Alexander Kozlov, acknowledged that there were problems with the construction of ferries for the Vanino-Kholmsk line, associated with the increased cost of work, as well as the fact that some production components fall under foreign sanctions.
 According to the original plans, enshrined in the government decree and contract, new ferries should be commissioned at the end of 2019.
 Now passengers and cargo on the ferry line between Sakhalin and the mainland are carrying obsolete vessels of the Sakhalin project.
 Ferries operate the Sakhalin Shipping Company.

-EastRussia Help.
-Two CNF11CPD series ferries have been built since June 2017 of the year at Amursky Shipbuilding Plant PJSC (AES, Khabarovsk Territory).
-Contracts for vessels placed PJSC "State Transport Leasing Company" (GTLK), the value of each, according to zakupki.gov.ru - 4,936 billion rubles.
-Each project ferry can take at least 32 rail cars or 27 auto trains on the main deck, 12 auto trains on the lower deck and around 9 cars (1,5 tons), as well as 200 passengers: 112 - in cabins, 88 - on the seats in the cabin.
+EastRussia Help...
+Two ferries of the CNF11CPD series have been under construction since June 2017 at PJSC Amur Shipyard (ASZ, Khabarovsk Territory).
+The contracts for the ships were placed by PJSC "State Transport Leasing Company" (STLC), the cost of each, according to zakupki.gov.ru - 4,936 billion rubles.
+Each ferry of the project can take at least 32 railway cars or 27 auto trains on the main deck, 12 auto trains on the lower deck and about 9 passenger cars (1,5 tons), as well as 200 passengers: 112 in cabins, 88 in seated places in salon.

 Compared with the existing Sakhalin-series ferries, CNF11CPD can hold twice as many auto trains, has no weather restrictions and can operate in harsh ice conditions.
 The new vessel will be able to dock several times a day without tugging, move backwards along the constrained water area of the port of Kholmsk for a long time, and due to the high speed of movement (18 nodes against 16,8 nodes at Sakhalinov) will withstand a daily cycle of a circular voyage.

-The Vanino-Kholmsk line delivers more than 75% of cargo between the island and the mainland and about 25% of passenger traffic.
-The problem is that the Sakhalin project ships can carry no more than 100 passengers, and this summer, for security reasons, maximum limits to 8 have been introduced for security considerations for Sakhalin-1985 (9 year of construction) and Sakhalin-1986 (52 year) passengers.
-In addition to these, the line has a fully operational Sakhalin-10 (1992 year), but its capacity is below CNF11CPD: the Sakhalinov design does not provide for the loading of ferries by road trains in the case of a full load of cars.
+The Vanino-Kholmsk line provides delivery of over 75% of cargo between the island and the mainland and about 25% of passenger traffic.
+The problem is that Sakhalin ships can carry no more than 100 passengers, and this summer, for Sakhalin-8 (built in 1985) and Sakhalin-9 (1986), for safety reasons, maximum restrictions of up to 52 were introduced. passengers.
+In addition to them, the line operates a fully cargo Sakhalin-10 (1992), but its capacity is lower than CNF11CPD: the Sakhalin design does not provide for loading ferries with road trains in the event of a full load of wagons.

 ASSEMBLY WITH PROMOTION